yegor256/blog/_drafts/_refactoring.md

 Refactoring and removing multiple `return` statements definitely helps make code cleaner.
-Mostly because without them it's necessary to use deeper nesting of `if/then/else` statements and the code start to look ugly, unless you break it down to smaller pieces.
+Mostly because without them it's necessary to use deeper nesting of `if/then/else` statements and then the code starts to look ugly, unless you break it down into smaller pieces.

 ## Get Rid of NULLs

 NULLs [are evil]({% pst 2014/may/2014-05-13-why-null-is-bad %}),
 it's a well-known fact.
 However, they are still everywhere.
-For example, there are 4,100 Java files in Spring Boot v2.0.0.RELEASE and 243K LoC, which include `null` keyword 7,055 times.
-This means approximately one `null` per each 35 lines.
+For example, there are 4,100 Java files in Spring Boot v2.0.0.RELEASE and 243K LoC, which include the `null` keyword 7,055 times.
+This means approximately one `null` for every 35 lines.

 To the contrary, Takes Framework, which I founded a few years ago, has 771 Java files, 154K LoC, and 58 `null` keywords.
 Which is roughly